Salah-P/NYUHackathon/README.md

 - **Typography:** Poppins, bold sizing, accessible hierarchy
 - **Responsive:** Looks great on both mobile and desktop
 - **Fun micro-animations:** On scroll, button/interactions
+- **Improved Dialog Overlays:** Opaque backgrounds (80% opacity) for better focus and readability in modals and dialogs

 ---